PLAN YOUR EVENT

 - Pick a passage that strikes you as interesting, moving, and/or thought-provoking.
 Read it aloud to the group.
 Discuss.

-- Use secondary sources (including dictionaries, history texts, film, photography, see our resource guide (PDF) for ideas) to place the novel in new contexts.
-For instance, look up a historical event to learn more about it.
+- Use secondary sources, such as articles, film, or images.
+See our resource guide (PDF) for ideas to place the novel in new contexts.

 - If you could ask the author a question about the book, what would it be?

-Ask one or more of these questions that LAP designed specifically about Code Name: Butterfly.
-Adult or mixed ages discussion group:
+Ask one or more of these questions that LAP designed specifically about The Book of Disappearance:

-Distribute any additional resources to discussion participants.
-You can use our resource guide (PDF) for Code Name: Butterfly for additional information and suggested further readings.
+Share additional resources with participants.
+You can use our resource guide (PDF) for The Book of Disappearance for additional information and suggested further readings.